 The OpenAPI spec is focused on describing REST APIs.
 However, it’s still possible to describe an API that violates the RESTful principles.
 This section is not meant to be exhaustive, but will instead help you avoid the most common infringements in REST API design.

-By relying upon these verbs, you can build your API to perform these actions on your fields or resources.
+By relying upon these methods, you can build your API to perform these actions on your fields or resources.

 Use nouns for resources and avoid anything that looks like procedure calls.
 There’s no need for endpoints like

-/getContacts when we’re using HTTP verbs.
+/getContacts when we’re using HTTP methods.
 Instead, your resource would be named

 You may find yourself in a debate about naming your resources.
 Should they be singular or plural?
 When there are multiple words in a resource name, should you use punctuation or capitalization to distinguish each word?
 The most important thing to choose is consistency.
 If you use one convention with one endpoint, choose the same with another endpoint.
 If possible, look to maintain this consistency between your APIs, as well.